 Ride back to Bangalore

 The hike had left us sapped of energy.
-The descent was a lot quicker and after grabbing a couple of soft drinks from the village store, we began our ride back to Bangalore taking back with us, a slice of history.
+The descent was a lot quicker and after grabbing a couple of soft drinks from a village store, we began our ride back to Bangalore taking back with us, a slice of history.

-On the way we stopped at a marigold farm to take some pictures.
+On the way, we stopped at a marigold farm to take some pictures.

 The drive back to Bangalore was more or less uneventful and we were home by 2 pm.

 If you are a person who loves history or someone who just wants to get away from the city’s buzz – this place is an easy getaway.
-The hike though easy is still fulfilling.
-The heritage attached to the place is interesting and keeps it from become just another boring hike.
+The hike, though easy is still fulfilling.
+The heritage attached to the place is interesting and keeps it from becoming just another boring hike.